Frequently Asked Questions about Group Buy

 Q: Can I pick up my order?

-Choose PICKUP as the shipping method when you place your order.
-A $4.95 processing fee helps us provide this option.
+If available, choose PICKUP as the shipping method when you order.
+A $5 processing fee helps us provide this option.
 You need not live in Utah to select the Pickup option.
 Family or friends may pickup your order.
-When you place your order, you may select FedEx, USPS, or Pickup.
-Choose PICKUP to avoid shipping charges.

-We will send an email notice when your order is ready for pickup, with pickup times and directions to the fulfillment center in Orem, UT.
-Normal pickup times do not apply.
+We will send an email notice when your order is ready, with pickup times and directions to the fulfillment center in Orem, UT.
 See the Group Buy shipping schedule for pickup times.

 Q: When will orders be delivered?